risawitama/verbose-potato/README.md

-## Writing with a broken pencil is pointless.
+## When is a door not a door?
+When it's ajar.